DNJha/dnjha.github.io/_pages/about.md

 * In particular I am interested in virtualization, Cloud platforms, IoT, optimization techniques, simulation, machine learning, networks and anything else that catches my fancy.

-Looking for Post-doctoral/ Research Scientist position to start from Fall 2020.
+Searching for a Post-doctoral/ Research Scientist position to start from Fall 2020.
 ======

 <!--Recent News